HasanorDim/flutter_profile_app/README.md

 - Creating consistent theming across the entire application
 - Managing state for dark/light mode preferences
 - Handling image loading errors gracefully
+- Layouting the interface it is so confusing

 ## What I Learned